Here are some of the questions people often have for us:

 What is your geographical coverage?

 We conduct investigations throughout the United States, Canada and Australia.
 Much of our work is done remotely, which allows us to best match the skills of our examiners with the needs of our clients.
-For example, an examiner in West Virginia may be the best qualified to conduct an investigation in California (even though we have two examiners who live in California), and our cloud-based model allows this to happen.
+For example, an examiner in Tennessee may be the best qualified to conduct an investigation in California (even though we have several examiners who live in California), and our cloud-based model allows this to happen.

 How do you make it so that my staff won’t know that you are investigating them?